-The reality is that some automakers will adopt the lowest possible cost approach to satisfying the eCall legislation, and hence they will fit cars with a 2G device from 2015.
+Some automakers will adopt the lowest possible cost approach to satisfying the eCall legislation, and hence they will fit cars with a 2G device from 2015.
 This leads to unanswered questions about what fall-out will exist if an eCall system does not work in the future because its network technology is no longer available.